shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 * The problem with being a right-handed man in a left-hand-drive truck was that he would have to bust out the windshield to fire, which used to be easy enough back in the days of pebbly safety glass, but modern automotive windshields were tough, because they were laminated with strong plastic layers.

-# A wanted man
+# A wanted man  6/5
 I would say it's the most favorite book so far.
-I would even give it 6/5.

 Unlucky car neighbors, FBI, CIA, terrorists, twisted plots.